Neilus03/Spotiflyers/Labs/Lab1/README.md

 3. Indicate the number of songs in the dataset D and the number of different artists and albums that appear in it.

+Number of songs: 1996
+Number of artists: 200
+Number of albums: 919

 (a) Explain why the number of artists is between 200 and 400, considering the input graphs.